Internal medicine

 • On the day of vaccination, avoid strenuous exercise, prolonged bathing, and alcohol consumption

-• Do not rub or strongly massage the injection site
+• Do not rub or firmly massage the injection site

-• Fever and swelling often subside in 1–2 days
+• Fever and swelling usually subside within 1-2 days

 About Side Effects